l-atelier-des-chercheurs/dodoc/README.md

 npm run debug
 ```

+If submitting bugs, please enable "debug" mode in the footer and restart the app.
+Navigate to the place with the bug, close the app and go to the following path to get a log text file:

+- on Linux: `~/.config/<app name>/log.log`
+- on OS X: `~/Library/Logs/<app name>/log.log`
+- on Windows: `%USERPROFILE%/AppData/Roaming/<app name>/log.log`

 To edit the SCSS (css) files, you’ll need to run a gulp task on the app folder.
 ```
 cd app